-Collective efficacy refers to a group's perception of its ability to successfully perform well.Bandura, A. (1997).
+Collective efficacy14 refers to a group's perception of its ability to successfully perform well.Bandura, A. (1997).
 Self-efficacy: The exercise of control.
 San Francisco: Jossey-Bass.
+A group with high collective efficacy is one whose members share a belief in the group's capability to pursue its agreed-upon course of action and attain its goals.
 Collective efficacy is influenced by a number of factors, including watching others ("that group did it and we're better than them"), verbal persuasion ("we can do this"), and how a person feels ("this is a good group").
-Research shows that a group's collective efficacy is related to its performance.
+Research shows that a group's collective efficacy is positively related to its performance.
 Gully, S. M., Incalcaterra, K. A., Joshi, A., & Beaubien, J. M. (2002).
 A meta-analysis of teamefficacy, potency, and performance: Interdependence and level of analysis as moderators of observed relationships.
-Journal of Applied Psychology, 87, 819-832; Porter, C. O. L. H. (2005).
+Journal of Applied Psychology, 87, 819-832; Porter, C. O. L. H (2005).
 Goal orientation: Effects on backing up behavior, performance, efficacy, and commitment in teams.
 Journal of Applied Psychology, 90, 811-818; Tasa, K., Taggar, S., & Seijts, G. H. (2007).
 The development of collective efficacy in teams: A multilevel and longitudinal perspective.
 Journal of Applied Psychology, 92, 17-27.
-In addition, this relationship is higher when task interdependence (the degree an individual's task is linked to someone else's work) is high rather than low.
+In addition, this relationship is stronger when task interdependence (the degree an individual's task is linked to someone else's work) is high rather than low.

 Groups may be either formal or informal.
 Groups go through developmental stages much like individuals do.
-The forming-storming-norming-performing-adjourning model is useful in prescribing stages that groups should pay attention to as they develop.
+The Forming-Storming-Norming-Performing-Adjourning Model is useful in prescribing stages that groups should pay attention to as they develop.
 The punctuated-equilibrium model of group development argues that groups often move forward during bursts of change after long periods without change.
 Groups that are similar, stable, small, supportive, and satisfied tend to be more cohesive than groups that are not.
-Cohesion can help support group performance if the group values task completion.
-Too much cohesion can also be a concern for groups.
+Cohesion can help support group performance if the group values task completion, but too much cohesion can also be a concern for groups.
 Social loafing increases as groups become larger.
 When collective efficacy is high, groups tend to perform better.

-14. A group's perception of its ability to successfully perform well.
+^{14.} A group's perception of its ability to successfully perform well.

-- 1. If you believe the punctuated-equilibrium model is true about groups, how can you use this knowledge to help your own group? - 2.
+- 1. How do the tactics related to group dynamics involve the managerial functions outlined by the P-O-L-C framework? - 2.
+If you believe the punctuated-equilibrium model is true about groups, how can you use this knowledge to help your own group? - 3.
 Think about the most cohesive group you have ever been in.
-How did it compare in terms of similarity, stability, size, support, and satisfaction? - 3.
-Why do you think social loafing occurs within groups? - 4.
-What can be done to combat social loafing? - 5.
+How did it compare to less cohesive groups in terms of similarity, stability, size, support, and satisfaction? - 4.
+Why do you think social loafing occurs within groups?
+What can be done to combat it? - 5.
 Have you seen instances of collective efficacy helping or hurting a team?
 Please explain your answer.

-9.2 Understanding Team Design Characteristics
+13.2 Understanding Team Design Characteristics